webb/NIEM.github.io/training/iepd-developer/assemble-and-document/index.md

 >| 1.1 | 4/16/03 | Added new elements to subset schema. | Bill |
 >| 2.0 | 5/9/18 | Updated requirements and constraint schema. | Sara |

-## Recommended IEPD Artifacts
+## Recommended Artifacts

-The following table lists artifacts that we recommend you include in an IEPD.
+The following table lists artifacts that we recommend you include in an IEP.
 All of them must be NIEM-conformant.

 | Artifact |  Description |
 | --- | --- |